 His photographs and dances have been featured in various magazines as well as the New York Times and Washington Post.
 The U.S. Forest Service commissioned him to create a series of photographs commemorating the 50th anniversary of the Wilderness Act and is currently working on two books of photography.

 Trey has received numerous awards, including a Choo-San Goh Award for choreography, a Lifetime Achievement Award from the National Society of Arts and Letters, and two National Endowment for the Arts grants for choreography.
 He is a United States Artists Fellow and was named one of Dance Magazine's "25 to Watch" in 2001, one of People Magazine's "25 Hottest Bachelors" in 2003, and one of Out Magazine's 2008 "Tastemakers."
 The New York Times critic Alastair Macaulay said of Mclntyre, "...There's a fertility of invention and a modernity of spirit here that are all Mr. Mclntyre's own."
 The Los Angeles Times wrote, "...There is indeed such a thing as genuine 21st century ballet, and it belongs more to this guy from Wichita than any of the over-hyped pretenders from England, France or Russia."
 In recent years he has won acclaim for his photography, film-making and writing.

-Recent creations include Patsy Cline Gets Her Heart Broken for Ballet Memphis in February, 2022 and David Bowie's Pretty Things which had a dress rehearsal before its premiere with Houston Ballet and lockdown in March 2020 and will have its official world premiere in May, 2022.
+Recent creations include Patsy Cline Gets Her Heart Broken for Ballet Memphis in February, 2022 and David Bowie's Pretty Things which had a dress rehearsal before its premiere with Houston Ballet and lockdown in March 2020 and had its official world premiere in May, 2022.

-During lockdown, Trey has launched a programme for digital dance films, with a project called FLTPK which brings together choreographers and artists from around the globe to create new online work.
+During lockdown, Trey launched a programme for digital dance films, with a project called FLTPK which brings together choreographers and artists from around the globe to create new online work.